Systems and ML at Firefox: Index

 Three checks a data person would ask for, beyond the random split.
 Temporal staleness: evaluated on crawls 1, 3, and 6 months out, the model holds a +33.5% / +28.9% / +25.6% per-request edge, and a user-facing aggregation edge that erodes only from +13 pp to +5.7 pp. This is what sets the quarterly retraining cadence.
 Correlated browsing: when I re-run the simulation drawing repeatedly from a few domains (how people actually browse) the model’s advantage widens, because the table’s per-domain bias compounds harder.
 Cross-browser and in-page validation: the training data is Chrome-based and the model deploys into Firefox, so I tested the assumption directly.
 A paired Firefox/Chrome fetch of 46 tracker URLs agreed on byte size 97.8% of the time (median ratio 1.000), and a 35-page in-page Firefox crawl of 6,172 real blocked requests preserved the 7 to 9 point aggregation advantage on the actual deployment distribution.

 Tim and I co-designed the feature set and argued through the modeling decisions together; the methodology lessons I took from this are mostly his.
-The C++ integration into Gecko we did in collaboration.
+He led the C++ integration into Gecko, which I paired on.
 We wrote the paper together.

 The model doesn’t ship into a vacuum.
 Before any prediction can reach a user, Firefox needs to know what got blocked, when, on whose behalf, and which process is allowed to read the answer — across a process boundary, without the content process ever touching the profile database directly.
 That’s the systems layer: turning a firehose of raw block events into clean, queryable, per-category aggregates the model and the widget can both consume, while respecting Gecko’s process-isolation model.